 Food and beverage manufacturing sectors are overseen by complex regulations that fluctuate between universal consumer protection protocols and those that vary according to individual subsector circumstances.
 Beverage manufacturers that focus on non-alcoholic products must demonstrate compliance by adhering to several core provisions regarding ingredient labeling, establishing quality control procedures, and maintaining documentation for each process.
 As with other consumables, non-alcoholic beverage products must be able to demonstrate consistent cleanliness and safety to remain compliant.

 Food and beverage manufacturers are expected to implement standardized practices including hazard analysis and critical control points (HACCP), sanitation standard operating procedures (SSOP), and other current Good Manufacturing Practices (CGMP).
 Demonstrating consistent compliance with these methods requires a system that is able to capture data across every stage of production and distribution and deliver accurate reporting for each.
-SWK developed the Enterprise Management Food & Beverage bundled solution, powered by Sage, to deliver improved insight to food and beverage manufacturers to allow them to streamline their compliance procedures.
+SWK developed the Sage X3 Food & Beverage bundled solution to deliver improved insight to food and beverage manufacturers to allow them to streamline their compliance procedures.

-Here are three common regulatory pain points for beverage manufacturers and a few ways Enterprise Management Food & Beverage can address them:
+Here are three common regulatory pain points for beverage manufacturers and a few ways SWK’s Sage X3 Food & Beverage compliance software bundle can address them:

 Prominent Ingredient Labeling

 Food and beverage regulations universally mandate that manufacturers apply easily readable labeling to products that is displayed in a noticeable manner.
 These labels must be prominent enough to be seen by consumers without exerting additional conscious effort to locate them.
 They must also include a list of all ingredients used to create the product or a legally acceptable substitute categorization in certain cases.